CCaredda/fOptics/README.md

 ---

 ## License
-This project is licensed under the 3-Clause BSD License.
+This project is licensed under the GNU GPL v3.
 See the `LICENSE` file for details.
 ---

 ## Contact